 - Reduce the heat to medium and sprinkle flour and thyme over the vegetables.
 Stir and cook for 1 – 2 minutes.

 - Add the chicken or vegetable stock, stirring and scraping the bottom of the pan.
 Increase heat to high and bring soup to a boil.

 - Reduce heat to medium and simmer the soup for about 4 minutes.
-Add the beans and the milk or half and half.
+Add the beans, bacon and the milk or half and half.